isamplesorg/isamples_webui/README.md

 If you've already done that, make sure that you are up to date with all of the remote branches specified in `.gitmodules`:
 `git submodule update --remote`

+## npm initialization
+In order to get all the necessary javascript packages installed, make sure you run `npm install` after first checkout.

 ## Available Scripts

 In the project directory, you can run: